Description

 Under the Hood

-processing-intensive code in assembly language.
-(PBWin70 is an extremely
+some processing-intensive code in assembly language.
+(PBWin 10.0 is

-efficient language combining C-like performance with the programming simplicity
+an extremely efficient language combining C-like performance with the

-of structured Basic.)
-It implements aspects of the "suffix array" algorithm
+for $50.)
+It implements aspects of the "suffix array" algorithm for